Alan is a car enthusiast who loves to share his knowledge with readers.

 Before putting in the new filter make sure you remove any debris or junk from the housing, animals sometimes make nests in there.

-Once you place the new filter into its home, you will need to fasten the air box lid back into place.
+Once you place the new filter into its home, you will need to fasten the airbox lid back into place.
 This can be a battle of epic proportions, especially if you are inexperienced.
 Just do your best to stay calm and be patient.
-You DO NOT want to break any of the tabs or their retaining loops.
+You do not want to break any of the tabs or retaining loops.

 I have found that it is best to place the air filter up into the lid before trying to force the tabs into place.
 You will want to angle the tabs downwards while inserting them into their places.
 Try doing one at a time.
 Once you have a tab up against its arch, place your screwdriver or pry bar against the tab and push down while sliding the tab into place.
 Make sure the first tab stays in, and use the same method to force the other two tabs into place.

 Finally, you'll just need to confirm that all three plastic tabs are in place and both metal clips are on securely.
-Once you're sure you have the air filter installed properly, just double check that you have picked up all your tools and supplies before closing the hood.
-Mission accomplished :D
+Once you're sure you have the air filter installed properly, double-check that you have picked up all your tools and supplies before closing the hood.
+Mission accomplished!

 Thank you very much for reading my article!
 I hope you find it useful, all feedback is greatly appreciated!